kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/Architecture.md

 ## Overview

-The HomeKit integration consists of two main bundles:
+The Homekit integration consists of two main bundles:
-1. `org.openhab.io.homekit` - Handles the HomeKit protocol implementation and server functionality
+1. `org.openhab.io.homekit` - Handles the Homekit protocol implementation and server functionality
 2. `org.openhab.binding.homekit` - Manages ThingHandlers and binding-specific functionality

 The architecture follows a modular design with clear separation of concerns between: